mozilla/skywriter/docs/pluginguide/index.html.markdown

 ---
 layout: default
-title: Bespin Plugin Guide
+title: Skywriter Plugin Guide
 subtitle: Introduction
 ---

-Bespin is built around a small core with most additional functionality placed in plugins.
+Skywriter is built around a small core with most additional functionality placed in plugins.
 The driving goals behind plugins are:

 * Allow lazy loading of functionality
 * Be very easy to use
 * Make it possible to update the editor without page reloads

-The ability to load functionality lazily is very important, because we expect that Bespin will have a large number of features, only some of which any given person is likely to use at one time.
+The ability to load functionality lazily is very important, because we expect that Skywriter will have a large number of features, only some of which any given person is likely to use at one time.
 The simplest example of this is syntax
 highlighters: maybe you write JavaScript most of the time, but someone else is developing Ruby code.
 If you only use JavaScript, that's the only syntax